Rhaqim/garch-go/README.md

   - **`app/`**: This directory contains the core logic of the application, including the domain, business logic, and use cases.

+    - **`domain/`**: Contains the domain models and interfaces that define the core concepts of the application.

-    - **`model.go`**: Contains the domain model for the application, such as structs and interfaces that represent the core concepts of the application.
+      - **`model.go`**: Contains the domain models and interfaces that define the core concepts of the application.

+    - **`service/`**: Contains the application service, which encapsulates the business logic of the application.

-    - **`service.go`**: Contains the application service, which provides the main functionality of the application.
+      - **`service.go`**: Contains the application service, which encapsulates the business logic of the application.

+    - **`usecase/`**: Contains the application use cases, which define the high-level interactions with the application.

-    - **`usecase.go`**: Contains the use case interface, which defines the application's use cases.
-This interface is implemented by the application service.
+      - **`usecase.go`**: Contains the application use cases, which define the high-level interactions with the application.

   - **`adapter/`**: This directory contains implementations of interfaces defined in the `app` package, such as CLI adapters or web API handlers.